The new Nintendo Switch Lite undermines what made the original Switch so special

 Price versus performance

-Cheaper than the original at $199 (converting directly £160 and AU$288, but expect those prices to round up to the nearest hundred), the Nintendo Switch Lite ditches the option for docked TV play for a handheld-only experience.
+Cheaper than the original at $199 (AU$329, or roughly £160), the Nintendo Switch Lite ditches the option for docked TV play for a handheld-only experience.
 That also means you’ve no longer the option to detach the Joy-Con controllers too.

 And with these changes, the Nintendo Switch Lite becomes just another handheld.
 A handheld that has some great games, admittedly, but one that has none of the tactile, transforming toy-like wonder that brought so much excitement at the original console’s initial reveal.